Varun9069/Portfolio/README.md

 ### Approach

-- I used data from ICPSR's 2022 U.S. National Well-Being Survey, which was collected via telephone between May 10 - September 5, 2022.
+- Open source data from ICPSR's 2022 U.S. National Well-Being Survey.
-- Analysis was based on responses from 5,666 adults aged 18-64.
+- Analysis based on responses collected via telephone between May 10 - September 5, 2022, from 5,666 adults (ages 18-64).
-- To investigate the relationship, mobility expectations, resilience and life satisfaction were used in the multiple regression model.
+- To investigate the relationship, *mobility expectations*, *resilience* and *life satisfaction* were used in the multiple regression model.
 Sex differences were separately considered for mobility expectations and resilience.

 ### Results